Helpful Databases and Glossaries /

 !
 B & T World Seeds, France: Botanical Glossary.
 An alphabetical listing of over 800 botanical terms and their meanings, hypertexed for rapid reference.

-Sean Carrington, Department of Biological & Chemical Sciences, University of the West Indies, Barbados, THE PLANT KINGDOM: GLOSSARY OF TECHNICAL TERMS.
+Sean Carrington, Department of Biological & Chemical Sciences, University of the West Indies, Barbados, THE PLANT KINGDOM (a version archived by Internet Archive Wayback Machine): GLOSSARY OF TECHNICAL TERMS.

 Curtis Clark, Biological Sciences Department, California State Polytechnic University, Pomona:

 !
 Glossary for Plant Morphology.
 With pronunciations and cross-references.

 Jim Croft, Centre for Plant Biodiversity Research, Australian National Botanic Gardens: A Short Botanical Glossary.

 !
 The Cycad Society: Glossary of Cycad Terms.
 Consisting of two parts: Illustrated Glossary of Cycad Terms, and Expanded Glossary of Cycad Terms (PDF file).